BHVampire/Ruretto/README.md

 # Spin the Wheel Game for teachers

-The database is an excel file in the Public folder, I hate it too, but my colleagues are allergic to technology.
+The database is an excel file, each new column is a roulette wheel, and it can grow infinitely.

-The main components are in the folder:

-\src\components\wheel\Questions

-and

-\src\hooks
+I chose the Excel format due to security and technology limitations of the company.

+If you have any dount, feel free to pull a request and I'll be happy to help.

 ## [Demo](https://sad-wiles-ab0a58.netlify.app/)